EzeOnoky/Project-Base-Learning-7/README.md

 ls /var/www/html         confirm the content

-Run below while on tooling directory, the target is to copy ALL the content of html(inside the dowloaded repo - tooling) into the folder(/var/www/html) that gives us the default Apache page as in *step 5 - I installed  Apache and PHP on the Web server* above
+Run below while on tooling directory, the target is to copy ALL the content of html(inside the dowloaded repo - tooling) into the folder(/var/www/html) that gave us the default Apache page found in *step 5 - when i installed  Apache and PHP on the Web server* above

 sudo cp -R html/* /var/www/html